Kavipatel0/Data-Processing-And-Storage/README.md

 This project implements an in-memory key-value database in Python that supports transactions, as described in the Extra Credit Data Processing and Storage Assignment.

-## 🛠 How to Run
+## How to Run

-1. Ensure you have **Python 3** installed.
+1. Ensure you have Python 3 installed.
 2. Save the code into a file named `DataProcessing.py`.
-3. Open a terminal and run:
+3. Open a terminal, navigate to the correct directory, and run the following command:

 ```bash
 python3 DataProcessing.py
 ```

+This will execute the database operations and print the results based on the assignment's expected behavior.

+## Assignment Improvements

-To make this an official assignment in the future, some improvements could be made for clarity and grading efficiency.
-A few test cases would be nice for the students to know if their output is being displayed correctly.
-A little more clarification on a few parts such as the get() function would be nice.
-The instructions should confirm that get() should not return uncommitted changes.
-Other than that this assignment is good for students to understand the general aspect of an In-memory database with transaction support.
+To make this an official assignment in the future, several improvements could be made to enhance clarity and grading efficiency.
+Including a few sample test cases would help students verify their output and understand whether their program is functioning correctly.
+The instructions should explicitly confirm that the `get()` function must not return uncommitted changes, as this detail may be unclear to some students.
+Additionally, the assignment documentation would benefit from adopting the format used in previous assignments.
+This would help ensure consistency throughout the course and make the requirements easier to follow.
+Overall, this assignment serves as a valuable introduction to transaction handling in an in-memory database.